wdvillage/todo-list-angular/README.md

 # todo-list-angular
 Simple todo list on Angular 7 with routing (save data in LocalStorage).
 Also used Angular Material.
+This project was generated with Angular CLI version 7.1.4.

 # Getting Started
 <ul>